-This section establishes design and performance standards for stormwater management measures for major development intended to minimize the adverse impact of stormwater runoff on water quality and water quantity and loss of groundwater recharge in receiving water bodies.
-Design and performance standards for stormwater management measures shall comply with last amended N.J.A.C.
-7:8-5, incorporated herein by reference.
+This section establishes design and performance standards for stormwater management measures for major development intended to minimize adverse impact of stormwater runoff on water quality and water quantity and loss of groundwater recharge in receiving water bodies.
+Design and performance standards for stormwater management measures shall comply with the last amended N.J.A.C.
+7:8-5, incorporated herein by reference with the following exception/amendment to the standards of R (2) (iii) as follows: